 - 1. To remove the door, open it past 90 degrees and carefully lift it off the nylon hinge pins.
 Note the position of the cam faces on the pins.
-They must be in the proper position so that the door will self-close. - 2.
+They must be in the proper position so that the door will self-close.
+Your door hinge(s) may have installed a spring kit that screws from the top into the hinge (loos like a metal cilynder with a screw at the top and a nut at the bottom).
+Remove spring add-on before trying to lift the door. - 2.
 Place door on a flat surface, face down. - 3.
 Remove the screws anchoring the old door sweep. - 4.
 Install new sweep by pushing the dart into the groove in the channel.
 The interior sweep should be at least as wide as the door opening.
 The length of the exterior sweep should be the same as the width of the door face.
 Make relief cut-outs at the end of each exterior sweep where it overlaps the magnetic gasket. - 5.
 Replace screws removed in Step 3.
 See Fig. 20. - 6.
 Reverse the procedure in Step 1 to the reinstall door.
 Be certain that the nylon cams are in the same position they were in when the door was removed.
 When properly positioned, the nylon cams will lower the door as it closes, and raise the door as it opens. - 7.
-Be sure that your building floor under the door swing radius is free of any protrusions or sharp objects which may damage the sweep.
+Be sure that the building floor under the door swing radius is free of any protrusions or sharp objects which may damage the sweep.